erictt/computer-science-learning/stanford-machine-learning/week-3.md

 * Reduce the number of features:
      * Manually select which features to keep.
      * Use a model selection algorithm.
-* Regularation
+* Regularization
      * Keep all the features, but reduce the magnitude of parameters \\(\theta_j\\) .
-     * Regularation works well when we have a lot of slightly useful features.
+     * Regularization works well when we have a lot of slightly useful features.

 ### Cost Function

 * if we have overfitting from our hypothesis function , we can reduce the weight that some of the terms in our function carry by increasing their cost.
 * Say we wanted to make the following function more quadratic:
     * \\(\theta_0 + \theta_1x + \theta_2x^2 + \theta_3x^3 + \theta_4x^4\\)
 * We'll want to eliminate the influence of \\(\theta_3x^4\\) and \\(\theta_4x^4\\) .
-Without actuaully getting rid of these features or changing the form of our hypothesis, we can instead modify our cost function:
+Without actually getting rid of these features or changing the form of our hypothesis, we can instead modify our cost function:
      * \\(min_\theta\ \dfrac{1}{2m}\sum_{i=1}^m (h_\theta(x^{(i)}) - y^{(i)})^2 + 1000\cdot\theta_3^2 + 1000\cdot\theta_4^2\\)
      * Add two extra terms at the end to inflate the cost of \\(\theta_3\\) and \\(\theta_4\\) .
 This will in turn greatly reduce the values of \\(\theta_3x^4\\) and \\(\theta_4x^4\\) in our hypothesis function.
 * We could also regularize all of our theta parameters in a single summation as:
      * \\(min_\theta\ \dfrac{1}{2m}\ \left[ \sum_{i=1}^m (h_\theta(x^{(i)}) - y^{(i)})^2 + \lambda\ \sum_{j=1}^n \theta_j^2 \right]\\)
      * \\(\lambda\\) (lambda), is the **regularization parameter**.
 It determines how much the costs of our theta parameters are inflated.
-     * But if lambda is choosen to be too large, it may smooth out the function too much and cause underfitting.
+     * But if lambda is chosen to be too large, it may smooth out the function too much and cause under-fitting.

 ### Regularized Linear Regression